ansonphong/buckyball/readme.md

 # 📐🛠️ BUILDING PHONG BUCKY BALL
-### Comprehensive Building Plan for a 5/8 Truncated Icosahedron Buckyball Structure
+#### Comprehensive Building Plan for a 5/8 Truncated Icosahedron Buckyball Structure

 ## Overview

 This plan outlines the steps to construct a 5/8 truncated icosahedron (buckyball) using 4x4x10 cedar posts for framing.
-Each face of the buckyball will be either a hexagon, pentagon, or half-hexagon, built as independent panels that slot together.
+Each face of the buckyball will be either a hexagon, pentagon, or half-pentagon, built as independent panels that slot together.
 The hexagons have an edge-to-edge width of 8 feet, resulting in a structure approximately 22.89 feet in diameter.

 ---